 If you are wondering how to get into law school and serious about doing your best, an LSAT test prep course is a great option.
-Some students wonder if the LSAT is hard enough to warrant taking the time and investment a test prep resource requires.
-If that is you, this article on How Hard is the LSAT should help you decide.
+Some students wonder if the LSAT is hard enough to warrant the amount of time and money that test prep courses require.
+For most students, it is better to be safe than sorry.

 What other LSAT study resources are available?

-While test prep courses are the most comprehensive study option, there are other resources available to help you prepare for the LSAT.
-Some students choose to add a prep book.
-If you're trying to decide on a prep book, check out the Best LSAT Prep Books.
+While a prep course will be the most comprehensive study option, there are other resources available to help you prepare for the LSAT.
+Some students choose to use a prep book.
+If you're trying to decide on a prep book, check out the best LSAT prep books.
 This resource will help you compare the ratings and content of each so you can decide which book is right for you.

 What score do I need to get on the LSAT to get into law school?

 Every school requires a different score on the LSAT.
 For that reason, you must decide on a law school and do your research to determine what score they are looking for.
-The best Law schools are looking for a score between 164 and 180, while other schools will accept students with a score in the 150's.
+The best law schools are looking for a score between 164 and 180, while other schools may accept students with a score below 150.

-Because there is such a variant, it is essential that you do your best and take preparing for the LSAT seriously.
+Because there is such a wide range of possible scores, it is essential that you do your best and take preparing for the LSAT seriously.
 For a more in-depth look at how the LSAT is scored, check out LSAT Scores- The Ultimate Guide.